• Skip to main content

 Instructions

-• Add the sugar to the saucepan.
+• Add the water and sugar to a small saucepan.

-½ cup sugar
+½ cup water, ½ cup white sugar

 Woman's hand pouring sugar into a pot and mixing with water.